6 Ways to Stay Active During the Winter in Arizona

 6: Walk Your Dog

 Having a dog offers many benefits, from lowering blood pressure and cholesterol levels to offering more opportunities for physical activity.
 Your four-legged companion benefits from staying active, too.
-And there’s no better way to enjoy Phoenix’s mild winter temperatures and cloudless skies than by taking your dog for regular walks or visiting the local dog park.
+And there’s no better way to enjoy Phoenix’s mild winter temperatures than by taking your dog for regular walks or visiting the local dog park.

 Choose an Active Senior Living Community